ozbe/xcallback/README.md

             Space delimited URL encoded x-callback-url parameters Example: title=My%20Note%20Title text=First%20line
 ```

-Check out [x-callback-url Apps](http://x-callback-url.com/apps/) or the documentation for apps you have installed on your Mac to find x-callback-url APIs you can call with callback.
+Visit [x-callback-url Apps](http://x-callback-url.com/apps/) or the corresponding documentation for apps you have installed on your Mac to find x-callback-url APIs you can call with callback.

 ## License